GrantMeStrength/VisionProProgramming/README.md

 }
 ```

+The Entity needs to have targeting and collision components set (either in code or in the Reality Editor) before this works.

 ## Applying material to a sphere primitive

 For my Altair 8800 simulator, I want an "LED" to change from dull to bright red.